 A. Every single one of us didn’t have any job experience at some point.
 The key is to be realistic about your expectations for employment.
-For many entry-level retail and food service jobs you won’t even need a formal resume and instead only be expected to complete a generic application.
+For an entry-level retail resume or food service resume you won’t even need one thats too formal.
+Instead, you’ll only be expected to complete a generic application.

 For other positions that require a resume don’t worry, because writing a concise one-page resume is actually a positive thing.
 Without much experience focus on your educational section to fill the body of the resume.
 Including a targeted career objective in addition to additional skills should easily fill up a single page.
 Also, don’t forget to include any part-time work and volunteer experience.

 Q. Should I write a personal statement on my resume?